 What would have been your career plan B?

-If I wasn’t working in HR, I would have liked to have been a chef…or better yet, a food critic (apparently I’m in the top 3% of tripadvisor reviewers).
+If I wasn’t working in HR, I would have liked to have been a chef…or better yet, a food critic.
 Plus it’s never too late to apply for Masterchef…

 I was working in retail as well as studying Business at college.
 I was fortunate enough to get some work experience at GJE and I found patents very interesting and wanted to continue to build my knowledge.
 As soon as I finished college I went straight to GJE, eager to start full time work and learn more.